 The question now is this: are you a Pattern Day Trader?

-We discuss everything you need to know about the $25,000 day trading rule, why it is important, and how to get around the limitation.
+So in this article we discuss everything you need to know about the $25,000 day trading rule, why it is important, and how to get around the limitation.

 What Is the Pattern Day Trading Rule?